reshma-ITT/jenkins-git/README.md

 # jenkins-git
-A simple project to test jenkins git integration,
-And it should be triggered by any change
+1.A simple project to test jenkins git integration 2.And it should be triggered by any change